Learn From The Smartest Millionaire Minds in Business

 This is pretty simple.

-If you disavow the importance of something, chances are you will never have an abundance of it.
+If you disavow the importance of something, chances are you will never have an abundance of it, according to Harv.

 Don’t maim your chances of financial success and happiness by downplaying the importance of what will lead you to it.

-Whatever you deem unimportant will not stay for long, even if you are fortunate enough to find it.
+Whatever you deem unimportant will not stay with you or in your life for long, even if you are fortunate enough to find it, says Harv

 The key is sustainability and you are now learning that it is your habits that determine what you do regularly.